savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 Another key to achieving your inclusiveness goals for your UI is to actively test and provide feedback using assistive technologies.
 Accompanying developers towards a great (inclusive) UX takes time and will likely require many iterations - not to mention that your designs will never be perfectly inclusive either!

-## Activity : designing and IUI on a whiteboard
+## Activity: designing and IUI on a whiteboard

 By groups, trainees are invited to design a simple interface (with pen and paper or any design tool they like) that aims at being as inclusive as possible.